A proud initiative of

 5 min read

-With 150 youth and 100 adults in attendance, the Thorncliffe/Huntington Hills Youth Council hosted its first community event in April 2025 to bring people together, raise awareness about Planet Youth, and create a space for connection and fun.
-The event featured a traditional Easter egg hunt, interactive questions about the community, and a variety of activities designed to entertain and engage youth of all ages.
+In April 2025, the Thorncliffe/Huntington Hills Youth Council hosted its first community event — a celebration designed to bring people together, raise awareness about Planet Youth, and create a space for connection and fun.
+With 150 youth and 100 adults in attendance, the event became a lively example of youth leadership and community collaboration.

-Attendees were invited to share their thoughts by answering questions such as, “What programs or activities would you like to see in your community?” and “What are some of the challenges young people face in your community?”
+The gathering featured a traditional Easter egg hunt, interactive community questions, and a variety of games and activities for children and youth of all ages.
+Attendees were invited to share their thoughts on questions like, “What programs or activities would you like to see in your community?” and “What are some of the challenges young people face here?”

 5 min read